Myanmar Investment Commission

-The Myanmar Investment Commission (မြန်မာနိုင်ငံ ရင်းနှီးမြှုပ်နှံမှု ကော်မရှင်, abbreviated MIC) is a government-appointed body under the Ministry of Investment and Foreign Economic Relations that appraises domestic investment proposals in Myanmar (Burma).
+The Myanmar Investment Commission (မြန်မာနိုင်ငံ ရင်းနှီးမြှုပ်နှံမှု ကော်မရှင်, abbreviated MIC) is a government-appointed body formerly under the Ministry of Investment and Foreign Economic Relations that appraises domestic investment proposals in Myanmar (Burma).
+The Myanmar Investment Commission is now under the Ministry of National Planning, Investment and Foreign Economic Relations.
 MIC was formed in April 1994, after the State Law and Order Restoration Council issued the Myanmar Citizens Investment Law.
 In 2000, MIC underwent organisational changes to reduce the number of committee members to four.
 MIC also manages the 1988 Foreign Investment Law.
 The body was re-established in 2016 as an 11-member committee to scrutinise economic proposals.

 History

-A new set of reforms (2012) drafted for the Myanmar investment law includes a proposal to transform the Myanmar Investment Commission from a government-appointed body into an independent board.
+A new set of reforms (2012) drafted for the Myanmar investment law included a proposal to transform the Myanmar Investment Commission from a government-appointed body into an independent board.
 This could bring greater transparency to the process of issuing investment licenses, according to the proposed reforms drafted by experts and senior officials.
 The current key positions, however, are still held by senior government officials, including ministers and their deputies.

 In March 2020, Distributed Denial of Secrets published 156 gigabytes of data hacked from the Myanmar Investment Commission.
-The leak also revealed how millions of dollars allegedly flowed from Mytel subscribers to Myanmar military generals, and exposed business dealings of family members of prominent military leaders.
+The leak revealed how millions of dollars allegedly flowed from Mytel subscribers to Myanmar military generals, and exposed business dealings of family members of prominent military leaders.